JeffersonLab/iguana/doc/setup.md

 You may set your own environment variables, but for a quick start with suggested settings, the installed files `bin/this_iguana.sh` and `bin/this_iguana.tcsh` may be used as
 ```
-source bin/this_iguana.sh    # for 'bash' and 'zsh' only
+source bin/this_iguana.sh    # for 'bash' and 'zsh' only; use the --help argument to see more usage options
-source bin/this_iguana.tcsh  # for 'tcsh' only
+source bin/this_iguana.tcsh  # for 'tcsh' only; has no --help option and spawns a 'tcsh' sub-shell
 ```
-Use the `--help` argument to see its full usage guide.

 The following environment variables are set or modified: